 Nightstands are a must.
 A place to store your books, some chapstick, and charge your phone while you rest at night.
 Everyone needs a nightstand and they’re an easy way to add some new design to your space.

-Our guest bedroom has bold colors, lots of brass, and a patterned feature wall.
-Since everything else in the room was going to make a statement, we needed something to be simple.
 Simple nightstands were the perfect option.
 And the floating design makes them a bit more modern and gives you the feeling that they are built-in like a hotel.

 So are you ready for an easy project?
 A project that you can complete from start to finish in a day?
 Are you ready to give your bedroom a facelift with a clean and simple design that would look great in most rooms?
 Yes?
 Then let’s stop talking and let’s start DIYing!